 Creating a highly conformal dose for spinal lesions can be complex due to the unusual shape of vertebrae.
-The Spine SRS algorithm internally breaks down the PTV into a number of smaller targets to achieve excellent dose planning metrics.
+The Elements Spine SRS algorithm internally breaks down the PTV into a number of smaller targets to achieve excellent dose planning metrics.

 In order to create the sharpest dose gradient and most MU-efficient plans, the unique Brainlab VMAT approach is an elegant mixture of automation and control.
 It is characterized by intuitive optimization tools that enable the user to make subtle plan modifications.

 To achieve balance between calculation speed and accuracy, plans are classically generated with an approximate dose calculation to determine optimum machine parameters and then recalculated with a more accurate dose engine.
-Spine SRS offers a tightly integrated approach to combine speed with even higher accuracy.
+Elements Spine SRS offers a tightly integrated approach to combine speed with even higher accuracy.

 Control over planning parameters is facilitated via straightforward views and unique dose displays.
 These have been implemented for not only PTV but also for the most critical OAR so that trade-offs can be readily assessed.